Model-Preserving Adaptive Rounding: Yet Another Quantization Algorithm

-Compared to LDLQ, Equation \ref{eqn:iterroundfp} has two additional components that give ``output side'' feedback: $L_O^T \Delta$ and $L_O^T \Delta L_I$.
+Compared to LDLQ, Equation \ref{eqn:iterroundfp} has two additional ``output side'' feedback components: $L_O^T \Delta$ and $L_O^T \Delta L_I$.
 This is conceptually nice since the feedback is symmetric across input and output channels.
-In contrast, GuidedQuant, which can also be expressed in our ``SND framework'' as running LDLQ on a block-diagonal approximation (see Appendix), uses no output side feedback regardless of the number of blocks.
-Indeed, GuidedQuant's performance plateaus after as few as 4 blocks.
+Empirically, although quantization time is negligible in practice, \kws also takes roughly twice as long as LDLQ (SND$=n$) as predicted by their SNDs.
+In contrast, GuidedQuant, which can also be expressed in our SND framework as LDLQ on a block-diagonal approximation (see Appendix), uses no output side feedback regardless of the number of blocks.
+Indeed, GuidedQuant's performance plateaus after just 4 blocks.